ravendb/docs/version_1/docs/server/administration/export-import.markdown

 since the last export.

 To export data with incremental we can use 2 options.
-If it is the fisrt run and the folder does not exist yet use (you can continue to use this command every time):
+If it is the first run and the folder does not exist yet use (you can continue to use this command every time):

     Raven.Smuggler out http://localhost:8080 folder_location --incremental